stuartellis/sve-personal-website/content/articles/task-runner.md

 To add Task to container images or systems without a tool version manager, see the section below for how to install Task with a script.

-All of these tools can provide the specific version of Task that is required for a project, including the latest, because they download executables from GitHub as needed.
+All of these tools enable you to have multiple versions of Task and use the version of Task that is required for each project that you work on.
 If possible, avoid using operating system packages.
 A package installs a single shared copy of Task, and is likely to provide an older version.

 ### Installing Task with a Script